-Colour has the power to attract.
-A tub of geraniums, a pot of petunias or a basket of pansies on the front step is a welcoming touch.

-If you have a porch or front deck, set the stage with pots of flowers and attractively arrange outdoor furniture.

-Consider using a wreath of dried flowers or an attractive welcome mat to greet the buyers when they come to your house.
-It can also encourage them to wipe their feet and keep dirt from tracking through the property.

-Check to see that all doors and windows are in good working order.
+- Colour has the power to attract.
+A tub of geraniums, a pot of petunias or a basket of pansies on the front step is a welcoming touch. - If you have a porch or front deck, set the stage with pots of flowers and attractively arrange outdoor furniture. - Consider using a wreath of dried flowers or an attractive welcome mat to greet the buyers when they come to your house.
+It can also encourage them to wipe their feet and keep dirt from tracking through the property. - Check to see that all doors and windows are in good working order.
 Give special attention to your house's exterior doors and front entry.
 Clean and paint doors if necessary.
-Remember that you have only one chance at that first impression and that is likely to be at your front door.

-- 35 Replace any broken or cracked windowpanes. - 36 Screens should be free of any tears or holes. - 37 Inspect all locks to ensure that they are all functioning properly. - Check for loose or missing tiles and clear out gutters and down pipes.
-Touch up peeling paint on gutters. - One of the second se

-40 Sweep all dust and leaves away and consider a small water feature in a glazed pot.
+Remember that you have only one chance at that first impression and that is likely to be at your front door. - Replace any broken or cracked windowpanes. - 36 Screens should be free of any tears or holes. - Inspect all locks to ensure that they are all functioning properly. - Check for loose or missing tiles and clear out gutters and down pipes.
+Touch up peeling paint on gutters. - 39 Check for mildew or stains on outside brick or concrete.
+Power wash if needed. - Sweep all dust and leaves away and consider a small water feature in a glazed pot.
 These can come in all sizes and budgets.